What does 'impacted' mean?

 Once the pack and stitches have been removed and the impacted tooth is exposed in the mouth, healing usually progresses quite quickly.
 We advise that a review appointment is arranged with your orthodontist a week to 10 days after your operation.

 This depends on your occupation and how you are after your treatment.
 It may be possible for you to return to work the next day.

-Some people need to take some time off work, especially if the operation has been carried out under intravenous sedation.
+Some people need to take some time off work.
 We will give you appropriate advice for your particular circumstances.